 The percentage of your audience that advances (or clicks through) from one part of your website to the next step of your marketing campaign.
 As a mathematic equation, it’s the total number of clicks that your page or CTA receives divided by the number of opportunities that people had to click.

-The percentage of people who completed a desired action on a single web page, such as filling out a form.
+The percentage of people who completed the desired action on a single web page, such as filling out a form.
 Pages with high conversion rates are performing well, while pages with low conversion rates are performing poorly.

 The amount it costs your marketing organisation or campaign to acquire a lead.
 This factors heavily into CAC (customer acquisition cost) and is a metric marketers should keep a keen eye on.

-A performance measure used to evaluate the efficiency and profitability of an investment, or to compare of an investment, or to compare the efficiency and profitability of multiple investments.
+A performance measure is used to evaluate the efficiency and profitability of an investment, or to compare of an investment, or to compare the efficiency and profitability of multiple investments.